TravisWheelerLab/disco/README.md

   --hop_length HOP_LENGTH
                         length of hops b/t subsequent spectrogram windows
 ```
-Requires output produced by infer.py with the --debug flag.
  Displays a matplotlib plot with a slider
 to ease visual inspection of the whole spectrogram.
 This utility is useful for when you've implemented
 a new heuristic or changed the hmm and want to see what the large-scale impacts of your changes are.
 Slide along the x-axis by clicking and dragging the slider on the bottom.